 Every now and then, someone thinks up a bunch of new ideas and makes a new fad diet.
 One minute fat is bad, and the next carbs are the enemy.
 I don’t know about you, but I’m tired of watching things go round in circles.
 That’s why I decided to turn to tradition for answers.
 You could consider this a more accurate version of the Paleo diet.
 We often assume that the foods we eat today were available in ancient times, but this simply isn’t true.

 A painting of Watermelons from the 1600’s.
 Isn’t it so alien?
 In fact, some things we simply stopped growing altogether.
-People even used to eat flowers in salads. weird, right?
+In fact, People even used to eat flowers in salads. weird, right?
 In any case, I’m not going to suggest you restrict calories or carbs, or ban sugar.
 By the way, whenever I mention Antinutrients I’m referring to a plants natural defences against predators.
 I’ve made a list of plants that are either unnatural or simply unhealthy for humans in general.
 So without further ado, Let’s get to it!

 Root αλεω- Greek, meaning aleo, to avoid. onions, garlic, leek, scallions, shallots.